Wdboyes13/libdyn/README.md

 - DynGet - Dynamic buffer input

 ## How to build and use
+__We are currently testing how making shared libraries an option would go__

 Docs are
 - DynVec Docs are at [docs/dynvec.md](/docs/dynvec.md)